bxparks/rpn83p/USER_GUIDE.md

     - The HP-42S supports up to 18 (3 rows of 6 menus) to be customized through
       the `ASSIGN` and `CUSTOM` menus.
-    - This seems like a useful feature, but would require substantial refactoring of the currnet menu system code, like user-defined variables.
+    - This seems like a useful feature, but would require substantial refactoring of the current menu system code, like user-defined variables.
 - custom button bindings
     - a significant number of buttons on the TI-83/TI-84 keyboard are not used by RPN83P
     - it would be useful to allow the user to customize some of those buttons for quick access
     - for example, the `2ND` `L1` to `L6`